makerdao/community/governance-exercises/JankSky Polling Exercise 1 - Adjust Spork Protocol D3M Parameters - July 24, 2023.md

 ## Review

 This poll allows the MakerDAO governance community to express support or opposition to making the following parameter changes to the Spork Protocol DAI Direct Deposit Module (D3M):
-* Increase of the Spork D3M Debt Ceiling from 50 million DAI to 100 million DAI.
+* Increase of the Spork [D3M Debt Ceiling (`line`)](https://manual.makerdao.com/module-index/module-dai-direct-deposit#debt-ceiling-line) from 50 million DAI to 100 million DAI.
-* Increase of the Spork D3M Target Available Debt from 5 million DAI to 10 million DAI.
+* Increase of the Spork [Target Available Debt (`gap`)](https://manual.makerdao.com/module-index/module-dciam#target-available-debt-gap) from 5 million DAI to 10 million DAI.
-* Increase of the Spork D3M Ceiling Increase Cooldown (`ttl`) from 28,800 seconds (480 minutes) to 86,400 seconds (1440 minutes).
+* Increase of the Spork D3M [Debt Ceiling Increase Cooldown (`ttl`)](https://manual.makerdao.com/module-index/module-dciam#ceiling-increase-cooldown-ttl) from 28,800 seconds (480 minutes) to 86,400 seconds (1440 minutes).

 Please review the discussion [thread]($discussion_link) to help inform your position before voting.

-For more information regarding the DAI Direct Deposit Module (D3M) and how these parameters interact, check out the forum thread [here](Insert link to forum thread).

 ## Outcomes